htetpaihtun/docker-for-my-friends/chapter-3/README.md

 ---

+### 3.3.2 Docker Engine API

+Docker provides an RESTful API for interacting with the Docker daemon (the Docker Engine API), as well as SDKs for Go and Python.
+The SDKs allow you to build and scale Docker apps and solutions quickly and easily.
+If Go or Python don’t work for you, you can use the Docker Engine API directly via `wget` or `curl`, or the HTTP library which is part of most modern programming languages.
+*For more information about SDKs, visits: https://docs.docker.com/engine/api/sdk/*

 ### 3.3.2 Docker Daemon

 The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.